Sunwind19/SNDL/README.md

 ## Key CAD file
 <img width="898" height="796" alt="image" src="https://github.com/user-attachments/assets/c017f482-18e5-4c8b-baf2-b75505830295" />
 The most important design choice I made was to mimic Diabolical Ironclad beetle's exoskeleton into the robot's main frame, so that it can carry a load of waste at once and be perfect companion for your waste-collecting journey.
 Specifically, diabolical ironclad beetle can endure 4900x of its body weight because of its suture!
 As shown in assembly body.f3z / .step file, this exoskeleton is covered by shell, where body-coxa bracket, bearing bracket, femur and tibia are attached.
+Furthermore, regarding the leg joint, I used three motor for each femur, tibia, body-femur joints together with M4 bearing.
+This was to create stable gait as SNDL will be walking on mountain at future.

 ## Schematics
 <img width="1458" height="1444" alt="image" src="https://github.com/user-attachments/assets/62ab1243-b989-4798-a1d1-5065458d1f3b" />

 ## Firmware
 The firmware has inverse kinematics & tripod gait feature.
 You can connect your nintendo joycon or any other controller bluepad32 supports!

-## Why?
-The precious mountains where I once shared precious memories are now covered with waste.
-Just like scenary in WALL-E. Why?
-Because we couldn't collect them again unlike when we spreaded them out.
-Here, I wanted to bring robotic system to foster climate action and prove its not too late.
+My advise would be to set zero points of each leg joints' servo motor before operating the code, to reduce any risks.